AEW Dynamite preview: The final Dynamite before Revolution - Pro Wrestling Dot Net

 The following matches and events are advertised for Wednesday’s AEW Dynamite television show.

--MJF and Hangman Page take part in a press conference before their AEW World Championship match at AEW Revolution
+-MJF and Hangman Page in a press conference before their AEW World Championship match at Sunday’s AEW Revolution

 -Kyle Fletcher vs. Mike Bailey for the TBS Championship